mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ![](/assets/deterministic-quoting/hallucination.png)

-LLM hallucinations are endemic.
+Hallucinations are endemic to LLM systems.

-* The biggest models from OpenAI, Google, Anthropic etc. hallucinate more than 20% of the time in many use-cases <!--TODO-->
+* The biggest models from OpenAI, Google, Anthropic etc. hallucinate more than 20% of the time in some use-cases <!--TODO-->
 * It’s safe to assume that the next generation (ChatGPT “5”, Gemini 1.5 Ultra, etc.) will continue to hallucinate, albeit at a lower rate
 * Some LLMs are trained/prompted to cite sources… but these citations themselves can be hallucinated!
 This can be particularly problematic: users are more likely to trust authoritative-looking citations
 <!-- * At least [one system](https://gemini.google.com/) offers a function to verify claims by querying a search engine, but this still requires vigilance from the user -->